 Measurement error and reliability

-As test-retest was administered differently in the two cohorts with respect to time interval and initiation of treatment, we restricted the analysis to patients who reported their condition to be ‘stable’ between administrations.
 Systematic measurement error between MSK-HQ scores at baseline and retest was analysed by Bland-Altman plot and paired t-test for the DK and UK cohorts.
-Further random errors were estimated by standard error of measurement (SEM) and minimal detectable change (MDC =1.96×√2×SEM) was calculated.
+Further random errors were estimated by standard error of measurement (SEM) and minimal detectable change (MDC = 1.96×√2×SEM) was calculated.
 Cronbach’s alpha was calculated to assess internal consistency.
 The intra class correlation coefficient (ICC 2.1) was used to assess test-retest reliability, and for single items Cohen’s Kappa with quadratic weights was used.
 Confidence intervals (95% CI) for Kappa values were obtained using non-parametric bootstrap methods (1000 replications).

 Sensitivity to change, responsiveness and interpretability

 To evaluate sensitivity to change MSK-HQ change scores from baseline to three months and effect-size statistics (i.e., mean change/ standard deviation at baseline) were calculated and compared between the two cohorts.
-For responsiveness the MSK-HQ's ability to discriminate between unchanged patients was calculated and compared between cohorts by receiver-operating-characteristic (ROC) curve analyses with large improvement (much better, better versus a little better, unchanged, little worse) and small improvement (much better, better, little better versus unchanged), using the transition question as external anchor.
+For responsiveness the MSK-HQ’s ability to discriminate between unchanged patients was calculated and compared between cohorts by receiver-operating-characteristic (ROC) curve analyses with large improvement (much better, better versus a little better, unchanged, little worse) and small improvement (much better, better, little better versus unchanged), using the transition question as external anchor.
 Responsiveness to worsening was not analysed, as only few patients rated their condition to be ‘worse’ or ‘much worse’.
-Minimal clinically important change (MCIC) values were estimated by the Pythagoras' Theorem (a^2 + b^2 = c^2) to choose the change score closest to the upper left-hand corner, which best discriminated between improved and unchanged patients .
+Minimal clinically important change (MCIC) values were estimated by the Pythagoras’ Theorem (a^2 + b^2 = c^2) to choose the change score closest to the upper left-hand corner, which best discriminated between improved and unchanged patients .
 As MCIC values can be affected by baseline scores, analysis was repeated with relative change scores (i.e., change scores expressed as percentages of the baseline scores) .
-Finally, as a key vison for the development of the MSK-HQ was to produce a single musculoskeletal health measure superior to generic health tools, we compared effect size estimates and areas under the ROC curve for the MSK-HQ and the EQ-5D change scores .
+Finally, differences in area under the ROC curve between MSK-HQ and the EQ–5D change scores were tested .
 The statistical package STATA version 15 was used.